YoaTzy/T3RN-BOT-V2/README.md

 - **Format**: Each line should contain an IP address and expiry date in DD-MM-YYYY format
 - **Example**: `159.89.177.95 25-03-2099`

-New users whose IPs are not in the whitelist automatically receive a 1-hour trial before they need to request full access.
+New users whose IPs are not in the whitelist automatically receive a 10 minute trial before they need to request full access.

 ## Usage